clulab/releases/aclsrw2020-edin/README.md

 python brat.py [model_dir path_processed_dir]
 ```

-You can rename all a2p files to a2 and upload them to the [online evaluation](http://bionlp-st.dbcls.jp/GE/2013/eval-test/)
+You can rename all a2p files to a2 and upload them to the BioNLP [online evaluation](http://bionlp-st.dbcls.jp/GE/2013/eval-test/).

 ## Silver Data

 You may also need a pre-trained embedding file and replace the file claimed in train.py with it.
+TODO: unclear. what is this?
+Is this not needed before?
+Please explan.

+The silver data extracted by our rule-based system are also available in this repository.
+In particular: `ph_events.json` contains all the phosphorylation events we extracted, `lo_events.json` contains all the localization events we extracted, and, lastly, `ge_events.json` contains all gene expression events we extracted.

+All these files follow the same JSON format:

 ```
-We put our rule-based system extracted sliver data here.

-ph_events.json contains all the phosphorylation events we extracted, lo_events.json contains all the localization events we extracted and ge_events.json contains all gene expression events we extracted.

-They are lists of JSON objects follow this format:
 {
     "sentence": The sentence contains the event,
     "rule": The rule name of which find this event,